NY.gov Portal State Agency Listing Search all of NY.gov

 Green Schools

 At schools across New York students, teachers and staff are making a difference in their communities with programs to recycle, reduce waste, save energy and conserve resources.
 Besides the long-range benefits of good environmental stewardship, green policies help schools and universities provide healthier surroundings for their students and staff.
-The Division of Solid and Hazardous Waste's Green Schools web page will help you on your journey to become a Green School!
-The focus of this webpage is a comprehensive solid waste management program; however, here are areas to consider that will help further your transformation to a Green School.
+More information on Green Schools.

 America Recycles Day

-The Division of Solid and Hazardous Waste's Recycling Program celebrates New York State/America Recycles Day every November 15th.
-Their For Teachers page offers a pdf file of a 36-page activity booklet detailing lesson plans and different recycling day activities for students to partake in promoting recycling.
-The page also boasts a recycling crossword puzzle!
+The Division of Material's Management's Recycling Program celebrates New York State/America Recycles Day every November 15th.
+Their For Teachers page offers a PDF file of a 36-page activity booklet detailing lesson plans and different recycling day activities for students to partake in promoting recycling.
+The page also has a recycling crossword puzzle.

 Various DEC Divisions provide technical data and reports on a range of environmental subjects.
 Many of these reports give basic information on environmental problems and the steps being taken to mitigate and alleviate the problems.
 This information could be helpful with lesson plans and helping students find resources for research projects.